-As part of the permit application for structural repairs, Alpha Foundations is providing engineering commentary relative to the proposed installation of floor supports and floor framing repair for the abovereferenced project.
-At this time, Alpha Foundations proposes installing 2 floor supports on this property.
+As part of the permit application for structural repairs, Alpha Foundations, a Groundworks Company, is providing engineering commentary relative to the proposed installation of floor supports for the above-referenced project.
+Alpha Foundations proposes installing 11 floor supports at this property.
 Detailed information about the product and existing building structure are outlined in the attached report.

-The purpose of the IntelliJacks will be to stabilize the existing foundation by providing supplemental support to areas that are experiencing distress, and prevent further foundation settlement.
-Excavation adjacent to the footing will not be performed; excavation will be performed for proposed footings as detailed on Page 4 and attached product report.
+The purpose of the floor support products will be to stabilize the existing floor framing system by providing supplemental and/or permanent support to areas that are experiencing distress.
+Excavations will be performed for proposed footings as detailed on the subsequent pages of this report.

-Final placement and location of the jacks will be recorded.
-After completion of the foundation support system, we will evaluate and prepare a letter of completion for closeout.
+After completion of installation of the floor support products, if requested by the building official, we will evaluate and prepare a letter of completion for permit closeout.

 The commentary provided herein is intended to provide guidance during the planning and installation phases of the project.
-The design follows good engineering practice and is meeting requirements of the current 2023 Florida Building Code, 8th Edition.
+The design follows ordinary engineering practice in the locality of the project and meets requirements of the current Florida Building Code 2023, 8th Edition.